HelloHowAreYouHaveANiceDay/reading-notes/docs/learning/how_to_learn.md

 ## Brain

-### Working memory
+### Working Memory

-4 major slots held in the hippocampus
+Working memory holds information available to the task at hand.
+There are roughly 4 slots held in the hippocampus.

 ## chunking

 chunking unites bits of information together through meaning with use.

-Interspace focused and diffused learning.
+Interspace focused and diffused learning to form chuncks of relationships in your mind

 ### How to form a chunk